Nostalgia in 4K: Why Do We Keep Returning to the Same Stories?

 Are refreshed classics just a cash grab or a chance to relive a legend?
 We explore why game remakes are so captivating.

 It all started with a single, hazy flicker on a CRT monitor.
 It was a time when our imagination filled in the gaps left by low-resolution textures, and every venture beyond the starting city walls felt like a genuine, perilous challenge.
-Let's be honest – none of us expected these simple stories to stay with us for decades and return in increasingly beautiful, high-definition garments.
+Let's be honest – none of us expected these simple stories to stay with us for decades and return in increasingly beautiful, high-definition garments, leveraging the power of modern GPUs and ray tracing.

 A Legend Written in Blood and Code